Job profile

 Work experience

 It’s worth looking at what work experience opportunities are available at local government, local enterprise partnerships, charities and social enterprises as a place to start.
-More profound experience will be learnt from setting up your own business, and spending time shadowing a small to medium-sized enterprise (SME) to develop a core understanding of business operations, the challenges they face and how they overcome them in order to best advise other companies.

 Employers